Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

 \subsection{Literature}

 Our paper combines microscopic traffic models with probabilistic tools from actuarial science and quantitative risk management to study risks in traffic systems.
-The literature can be predominantly classified along the two dimensions described in the introduction, the engineering perspective and the actuarial perspective.
+The literature can be classified along two dimensions, the engineering perspective and the actuarial perspective.

 \textbf{The Engineering Perspective.} An important field of operations research is the analysis and optimization of road traffic systems (see, e.g., \textcite{Gazis2002}) with respect to their efficiency.
 Traffic models are indispensable tools for this purpose: Macroscopic models are based on the functional relationships between macroscopic features such as traffic flow, traffic density, and average speed.
 These models allow the study of issues such as the efficient routing of vehicles under different constraints (see, e.g., \textcite{Acemoglu2018}, \textcite{ColiniBaldeschi2020}).
 Stochastics can be used to extend such risk considerations in terms of uncertain travel times (e.g., \textcite{Nikolova2014}).
-In the context of various applications of transportation systems, tailored stochastic models provide suitable analytical tools; the literature is extensive and includes, for example, the efficient routing of ambulances (\textcite{Maxwell2010}) or the allocation of capacity in bike-sharing systems (\textcite{Freund2022}).
+In the context of various applications of transportation systems, tailored stochastic models provide suitable analytical tools; the extensive literature includes, for example, the efficient routing of ambulances (\textcite{Maxwell2010}) or the allocation of capacity in bike-sharing systems (\textcite{Freund2022}).

-To model transportation systems at a level of higher granularity, microscopic traffic models are used (see, e.g., \textcite{Helbing2001}).
-These models typically determine the acceleration behavior of individual vehicles.
-Their simulation, i.e., the computation of trajectories from accelerations, is computationally more demanding.
-There are established software solutions that facilitate the application of microscopic models.
-In this work, we use SUMO (see the Section~\ref{sec:SUMO} for an overview).
-Examples of competing microscopic traffic simulators include VISSIM (\textcite{Fellendorf2010}) and Aimsun (\textcite{Casas2010}).
-While SUMO is open source software, these competitors are commercial.

-Leveraging the simulator Aimsun, \textcite{Osorio2013} address questions regarding optimal operation of traffic networks using microscopic traffic models; the authors develop a stochastic optimization framework based on coupling the Aimsun simulator with a metamodel to optimize traffic efficiency -- here for signal plans in a city. \textcite{Osorio2015} extend the microscopic traffic model for fuel consumption to determine energy-efficient traffic management strategies.

-In addition to model building (if data are available), whether macroscopic or microscopic, calibration can be a challenge. \textcite{Floetteroed2011a} propose a Bayesian approach to calibrating travel demand. \textcite{Zhang2017} discuss the calibration of large-scale traffic simulators; \textcite{Osorio2019} focus on the calibration of car-following models for the simulation of a traffic network.